 The primary causes of our health problems and early deaths in the U.S. are:

 Sedentariness – We don’t move enough.
 More specifically, we don’t walk or bicycle enough for transportation.
 There is a very high correlation between the amount that people in a country walk and bicycle for transportation and how healthy they are.
-Second to this is time spent out of doors – which nearly always involves walking, running or bicycling for recreation.
-Interestingly, there is zero correlation between a countries gyms or gym memberships and health.
+Second to this is time spent out of doors – which often involves …walking or bicycling.
+Interestingly, there is no correlation (actually reverse correlation) between a how many gyms or gym memberships a country has and health.
+I do weights/mobility workouts three days per week and enjoy doing so but that alone won’t keep me healthy and the healthiest people in the world, the Blue Zones, don’t go to gyms.

 Food – We eat too much, we eat too much junk food, we eat too much food contaminated with harmful chemicals and we eat too many fad diets.
 Micheal Pollan put it best “Eat Food, Not Too Much, Mostly Plants”.

 The Air We Breath – So, we get to air quality.
+It may be 4th on the list but is still critically important.
 There are two components to this; Outdoor Air Quality and Indoor Air Quality or IAQ.
 We hear a lot about outdoor air quality and it is a very serious health problem.
-But some research is beginning to indicate that Indoor Air Quality in the U.S. may be as much of a contributor to our high rates of preventible chronic disease and eventual death.
+But recent research is beginning to indicate that Indoor Air Quality in the U.S. may be as much or more of a contributor to our high rates of preventible chronic disease and eventual death.

 - One quick note.
 Something that appears over and over in preventative health research is bicycling for transportation.
 Bicycling provides critical moderate daily activity, reduces death by driver, and does not pollute our air.
 It also results in stronger communities and more human interaction which also improve health.